hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - encrypt this metadata and sends it to the Stealthwatch Cloud analytics platform for analysis
   - consume <span style="color: #bb6600">metadata only</span>, packet payloads never retained or transferred outside the network
   - solution to extract metadata from network packet flow while ensuring that payloads are not retained or transferred outside the network winthin an organization provides visibility and to identify active threats in its network using a VM: <span style="color: #bb6600">Stealthwatch Cloud PNM</span>
+  - solution using the Ubuntu-based VM appliance deployed in a VMware-based hypervisor to monitor user and device behavior within the on-premises network while data sent to the Cisco Stealthwatch Cloud analytics platform for analysis: deploy the Cisco <span style="color: #bb6600">Stealthwatch Cloud PNM sensor</span>

 - <mark style="background: #e0ffff;">Umbrella - Overview</mark>